Futurama

 Futurama's ever increasing critical acclaim didn't transfer to positive feelings among FOX executives, who thwarted the show at every turn.
 Episode airings were delayed, the airtimes were often changed randomly with little or not notice and ultimately it was scheduled for the Sunday night "death slot," the 30 minutes of television which is most often preempted for football and baseball overrun.

-The show was ultimately cancelled in 2002, though the final episode wasn't aired until late 2003.
+The show was ultimately canceled in 2002, though the final episode wasn't aired until late 2003.
 Although there were four production seasons, there were so many episodes that had been preempted by sports that they were dumped into a fifth broadcast season.
 Even then, many of those episodes were left unaired, particularly on the East Coast where live sports continued to preempt the series.
 It was left in limbo until Adult Swim picked the show up for reruns.
 These reruns proved to be massively successful for the network, often breaking the 1 million viewer barrier.
 Despite this success, the network was outbid by Comedy Central, which purchased the broadcast rights for all 72 produced episodes.

 [edit] Cast